Splitwave Splitwave

 Frequently asked questions

-Which macOS versions are supported?
+Which platforms and versions are supported?

 Do I need to install a kernel extension?